NapoleonWils0n/cerberus/freebsd/freebsd-jails.md

 sudo su
 ```

-create zfs dataset for jails
+create a zfs dataset for jails and set the mountpoint

 ```
 zfs create -o mountpoint=/usr/local/jails zroot/jails
 ```

-We can then create a new dataset named basejail in zroot/jails
+create a dataset for the thinjails and release

 ```
-zfs create zroot/jails/basejail
+zfs create -p zroot/jails/thinjails zfs create -p zroot/jails/releases/11.2-RELEASE
 ```

 ## download the base system tarball

-* download 11.2 base system tarball
+download base system tarball,
+change the url from 11.2-STABLE to the release version you want

 ```
 fetch http://ftp.freebsd.org/pub/FreeBSD/snapshots/amd64/11.2-STABLE/base.txz -o /tmp/base.txz
 ```

+we use the built in fetch command to download the file rather than wget or curl which arent installed by default

 * Extract base sytem to basejail directory